Course Outline

 Module 7: Scorecards, Dashboards and Reporting

-Visualizing service and application health in Operations Manager is a key feature that enables at-a-glance views to be quickly and easily created.
-These views (or dashboards) can instantly display performance and availability for one or more applications in a single pane.
+Visualizing service and application health in Operations Manager is a key feature that enables quick and easy creation of at-a-glance views.
+These views, or dashboards, can instantly display performance and availability for one or more applications in a single pane.

-It is important that you understand how to create scorecards and dashboards in order to provide different types of users within the business with a view into how the monitored environment is performing.
-For example a Service Owner may just require a high-level view showing whether or not end users are able to access a service whereby an executive may just require a view showing whether a service is in or out of SLA.
+It is important to understand how to create scorecards and dashboards to provide different types of users within the business with insights into how the monitored environment is performing.
+For example, a Service Owner may require a high-level view showing whether end users can access a service, while an executive may need a view showing whether a service is in or out of SLA.

-Reporting is also important in understanding how the monitored environment is performing.
+Reporting is also essential for understanding the performance of the monitored environment.
 Certain personnel may not have access to the Operations Console or receive alerts by email, but they may still require access to important information about the health and performance of key applications and services.
 In this scenario, reports can be used to provide an interface into collected Operations Manager data.

 Lessons